vmware-tanzu/community-edition/docs/getting-started.md

     replicaset.apps/gatekeeper-controller-manager-f7556dc9   1         1         1       109s
     ```

-> ***Note:*** If you want to install different versions of the extensions other than the ones packaged with the release (for example, `latest`), you **must** have access to [https://github.com/vmware-tanzu/tce](https://github.com/vmware-tanzu/tce).
-That directly translates into using commands like `tanzu extension release` or `tanzu extension get <extension> --force`.
-If you cannot see this repository, ask to be added in the (currently internal) #tanzu-community-edition channel.
-Once you obtain access, you can enable this capability (i.e. use of commands that access the repo like those previously mentioned) by perform the following steps below.
+> ***Note:*** If you want to install different versions of the packages other than the ones packaged with the release
+> (for example, `latest`), you **must** have access to
+> [https://github.com/vmware-tanzu/tce](https://github.com/vmware-tanzu/tce).
+That directly translates into using
+> commands like `tanzu package release` or `tanzu package get <package> --force`.
+If you cannot see this repository, ask
+> to be added in the (currently internal) #tanzu-community-edition channel.
+Once you obtain access, you can enable this
+> capability (i.e. use of commands that access the repo like those previously mentioned) by perform the following steps
+> below.

 1. Get a [personal access
    token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)